48 Amazing Things To Do in Bali That Proves Bali is the Craziest

 Now’s the chance to show your kid that you really are Superman.
 The newest watersport out there, flyboarding, has made flying a reality for man – by wearing boots connected to a board, which is then connected to a water hose, you can be propelled to as high as 15 metres!

-- Be a mahout for a Day: Bali Zoo
+- Be a mahout for a Day for Yoga or visit Bali Zoo

 Have you ever looked at an elephant and imagined yourself with one of those gentle giants as your friend and pet?